yuninxia/HPCToolkit/doc/src/users/spack.md

 Building `hpctoolkit` requires a fairly recent C/C++ compiler that supports C++17 and common GNU extensions (including LLVM).
 GNU gcc/g++ 12.x or later should do fine.
-Spack reuires Python 3.8 or later plus various build utilities: bash, git, curl, patch, tar, bzip2, unzip, etc.
+Spack requires Python 3.8 or later plus various build utilities: bash, git, curl, patch, tar, bzip2, unzip, etc.

 `Hpcviewer` requires Java 17 or later, but this can easily be installed